 Articles: Applications for articles are due in the summer following completion of the second year of law school.
 (For 2016, the deadline is June 30; students who are granted an interview will be called on Call Day, July 15.)
 Interviews will be held during the week of August 8th.
 Students should include a brief cover letter, a resume, and copies of both undergraduate and law school transcripts.
 Reference letters are always welcomed but not necessary.

 Suite 1600 Cathedral Place

 Vancouver, BC V6C 3L2

 If you prefer to use email, please send your application to Cindy Davey at email@example.com.
 We will acknowledge receipt of your application.
 We do not use viDesktop and the portal for our applications.

 Summer Articles: Applications are due in the early fall after completion of first year law school, just as students begin their second year (in 2016, the deadline for applications is September 7; students who are granted an interview will be called on Call Day, October 13).
 Interviews will be held during the week of October 24th.
 Applications should include the same documents as required for Articles, above, and be addressed in the same manner.

 We hope you will apply to our firm and that we will have a chance to meet you in person.
 We know that students can find the application process somewhat overwhelming.
 The following information may assist you:

 - We will acknowledge all applications we receive.

-- Contact our Director, Professional Development, should you have any questions about the firm or the application process.
+- Contact our Student Coordinator, should you have any questions about the firm or the application process.